budarin/ts-css-loader/README.md

 `fake-style-loader` adds a property to the standard css-modules interface:

 -   `source: String`
--   all classname into edfault exported object
+-   all classname into default exported object

 ## `Installation`